jimishol/cholidean-harmony-structure/README.md

 - **Supported Format:** Currently supports MIDI files via FluidSynth or via the Linux ALSA midiport backend—both emit real-time note ON/OFF events for 3D visualization.
 On Windows, use the `udpMidi` backend for full audio‑visual output, or the `null` backend for visualization only (without audio).

-- **Interactive Controls:** Users can pause playback or slow down tempo, making it ideal for music students or harmony learners.
+- **Interactive Controls:** Users can pause playback or adjust tempo via TCP commands, making it ideal for music students or harmony learners.
 - **No Technical Setup Required:** Just launch the app, load a MIDI file, and enjoy the visual harmony.

 📝 Note: Future versions may support additional formats, depending on backend contributions.